Ted-CAcert/ted_ddmgr/README.md

 In a productive environment one would probably use nginx as a forward proxy, so nginx handles SSL connections.
 Also the node service should be installed as a system service.

 [^1]: The first one inserts the record and a random salt, the second one updates the salt into the "real" password.

+# Technical Description / Terminology / Memos

+## Tree

+The **Tree** menu item implements a [Thesaurus](https://en.wikipedia.org/wiki/Thesaurus_(information_retrieval)) which should help you to find all things you need when running a game session.

+An adventure setting (aka game module) is represented by a branch in the tree.
+Each node of the tree can contain pointers to different resources, like texts (for descriptions or game notes), NPCs or prepared encounters.

+## Campaign

+A **Campaign** represents a group of players playing multiple sessions in a game world.
+It includes calendar, a current game time and date.
+It also includes a list of "PCs", which usually changes over time.

+## Game time keeping

+Time keeping is done by counting melee rounds and adding them to an epoch start.
+An absolute date (like an epoch start) is internally counted as an integer year number plus a non negative integer day of year (DOY).
+New year's day is DOY 0.
+Conversion into months and weekdays has to be done with extra calendar code.

+Currently the code assumes that each year has a fixed number of days, so there are no leap years.
+But this is no dogma and may be expanded later.